AdrianoW/IDS-test/README.md

 # cc-example
-Example Repo for Coding Challenge
+Example Repo for Coding Challenge showing the required structure.